[arin-ppml] Not petitioning proposal 103

 needs-based allocation.
 I think he did a good job and I think the

-docket for formal discussion and presentation at the meeting.
+docket for formal discussion and presentation.

-community: should ARIN be the gatekeeper to Internet routing policy?
+a community: should ARIN be the gatekeeper to Internet routing policy?

 In most of the time since ARIN's inception, the question has been

 moot: network operators depend on ARIN to act as a check on IPv4